Crating a puppy is also an excellent way to housebreak them. After a certain age, most puppies will not poop where they sleep or eat.

 If your puppy is not familiar with being crated, expect plenty of drama and a lot of crying.
 Instinctively, if they do not have a positive association with their crate, they sense they are being segregated from their pack.

-Your goal is to help your puppy associate their crate is their special place.
+Your goal is to help your puppy understand their crate is their special place.
 Until they perceive their den as a safe sanctuary, their sanctum sanctorum, they will feel isolated and vulnerable.

 The biggest mistake most new dog owners make in crate or kennel training is, getting a one that is too big.
 Wanting to save a few bucks, they purchase one for the size they expect their pup will be as an adult.
 There are crates/kennels with partitions.
 You can expand the size by removing the partitions as the animal grows.